 Douglas Laney in Forbes Magazine

-In parallel, Releaf Financial has launched a platform that compliments telcos in both low-income & middle-icome countries AND also offers competitive advantage to telcos in high-income countries.
-Releaf unleashes the latent compute capabilities of subscriber smartphones to validate payments through Proof of Intent and/or proof of identity.
+In parallel, Releaf Financial has launched a platform that compliments telcos in both low-income & middle-icome countries with an inclusive goal to improve CX and UX for customers and telcos.
+Releaf also offers competitive advantage to telcos in high-income countries.
+It unleashes the latent compute capabilities of subscriber smartphones to validate payments through Proof of Intent and/or proof of identity.

-Combining Crypto-mining, blockchain, AI and Proof of Intent in one new business and technology model.
-And fully patented.
+Combining Crypto-mining, blockchain, AI and Proof of Intent (POI) in one new business and technology model.
+Fully patented.

-In fact, ReLeaf enables Telcos to share revenue with customers to subsidise smartphones, subscription plans- any area the telco decides a customer needs.
+ReLeaf enables Telcos to share new revenue streams with customers to subsidise smartphones, subscription plans- any area the telco decides a customer has unmet needs.
 How is that for real inclusiveness and customer loyalty programs?
+Customer-centricity in action.

-What is good for Africa is also good for Europe and the USA.
-One of the largest and expensive fault lines of payments and transactions is proving not just that the person or business initiated the payment but that they intended to and fully understood the nature of the transaction.
+What is good for Africa is also good for Europe , North America and Rich Asia.
+One of the largest and expensive fault lines of payments and transactions is proving not just that the person or business initiated the payment but additionally that they intended to and fully understood the nature of the transaction.
 ReLeaf solves that issue.

 US Patent 12,505,416 B2, invented by Chris Surdak and assigned to ReLeaf Financial Inc. ,heralds a significant new business model for business and consumers.
 The system employs the "Proof-of-Intent" consensus mechanism, leveraging notaries and witnesses for efficient transaction validation.
 Drawing from Surdak's expertise in infonomics and ecosystem economics—where idle resources like data and compute are treated as monetizable assets—the ecosystem creates value through distributed participation, low-cost operations, and incentives aligned with emerging market needs.

-This creates a virtuous loop: users provide compute, telcos gain loyalty tools, and the network achieves decentralization.
+This creates a virtuous loop: users provide latent compute, telcos gain effective loyalty tools, and the network achieves decentralization.
 Surdak's infonomics influence is evident in treating "stranded assets" like idle CPU cycles and pre-paid phone energy as free inputs.
 Witnesses and notaries earn fees from transactions—split proportionally—without requiring upfront staking or heavy computation.
+Smartphone users earn real income and the telco can retain revenuethat loes direct to the bottom-line.
+A win-win for all; inclusively.

 My imagination combined the benefits that ReLeaf offers with the transformation goals of Allison Kirby and BT's 25 million subscribers via EE, Plusnet with smartphones that can be leveraged for proof of intent validation, proof of identity and able to share in the revenues generated.